Joshfairhead/Obsidian/Omnicient/Regen Foundation/Regen Governance Circle Index.md

 # Regen Governance Circle Index

 ## Why
 - Governance is an organisational meta-function prefigured by initial conditions.
-The purpose of the Governace circle is thus to determine processes and frameworks to support the networks values of regeneration in a congruent and embodied way.
+The purpose of the Governace circle is to determine processes and frameworks that support the networks values of regeneration in a congruent and embodied way.
 - There are catches:
 	- Any choice of governance framework that gets implemented impacts all future decisions of an organisation.
-The precautionary principle applies.
+The precautionary principle applies; we should move slowly, plant things and watch what grows
-	- In order to serve the networks very broad goals we can determine that any framework implemented needs to include a number of properties; integrity, flexibility, openness, etc. so as to include a plurality of values diverse enough for planetary regeneration.
+	- In order to serve the networks very broad goals we can determine that any framework implemented needs to include a number of properties; integrity, flexibility, openness, etc. so as to include a plurality of values diverse enough for planetary regeneration:
 		- Regeneration
 		- Inclusion

-> Collaboration
+		- Collaboration

-> Openness and transparency.
+		- Openness and transparency

-> Continuous growth
+		- Continuous growth

 ## How
 - Articulating values and ethics at the individual and collective levels